xclusivfred/Survey-Form/README.md

 # Survey-Form
-A html form used to collect data from users
+A html form used to collect data from users.....
 Just testing my hand skills in html and CSS style rule.